 Molecular Therapeutics Program Themes

 This theme extends hypotheses generated in the laboratory to testing in early-phase clinical trials, both in therapeutic and proof-of-concept trials.
 It is important to recognize the contributions of the clinical investigators to the success of the MT program.
-Each of the clinical faculty is a member of a research team that includes laboratory scientists and is integral in moving the basic science concepts into clinical trials.
-Hence, while they may not be Principal Investigators on extramural grants, they often are funded as co-investigators, coauthors on manuscripts, and are the catalyst to obtain intra- or extramural funding to support NCCC-investigator initiated trials.
+Each of the clinician investigators is a member of a research team that includes laboratory scientists and is integral in moving the basic science concepts into clinical trials.
+Hence, while these clinicians may not be Principal Investigators on extramural grants, they are the Principal Investigators on clinical trials and are often funded as co-investigators on grants, coauthors on manuscripts, and are the catalyst to obtain intra or extramural funding to support NCCC-investigator initiated trials.